dennis99-ken/churn-prediction/README.md

 ## 📬 Contact

-Made by [Your Name](https://github.com/YOUR_USERNAME) · Feel free to ⭐ the repo if you found it helpful!
+Made by Dennis Mariadass· Feel free to ⭐ the repo if you found it helpful!